 Blocket and Tradera – buy and sell ad website

-So, you probably know what Gumtree.com is and what Craigslist.org is.
+So, you probably know what Gumtree.com is, or what Craigslist.org is.
 Well, Blocket.se is the equivalent in Sweden.
-It’s a platform for buying and selling ads which cover dozens of different categories and all over Sweden.
-You can get everything from clothes, strollers, furniture, white goods, bathroom goods, baby beds, toys, books, EVERYTHING.
+It’s a platform for buying and selling ads which cover dozens of different categories, and all over Sweden.
+You can get everything from clothes, strollers, furniture, white goods, bathroom goods, baby beds, toys, books, EVERYTHING – even homes.
 Definitely worth taking a look on Blocket in your local area if you are seeking something before purchasing new.
 It isn’t just old Ikea furniture, either.
 I’ve bought a Stokke Tripp trapp and Swedese livingroom furniture from Blocket.se.

 Tradera is similar to Blocket.se but instead of paying a flat fee, you use a bidding function similar to Ebay.
 I have to be honest, I’ve never successfully bought anything from Tradera.
-Many people think it is easier to find more luxury items on Tradera than Blocket.se.
+Many people think it is easier to find higher price tag items on Tradera than Blocket.se.

 Buy Bye Baby

 Like many thrift stores or charity shops Stadsmission (City Mission) is a volunteer led organisation and not for profit.
 It assists families in crisis, older people living along and men and women who are homeless.
-There are 13 Stadsmission in Stockholm and you can drop off clothes or homewares at any of them.
 You can also buy clothes, books, porcelain, art and antiques.
 The quality and wear of the clothes at Stadsmission might not be to everyone’s taste but when you are clothing small people who seem to grow at a superhuman rate, you deal.
 We purchased a tonne of littlebear’s förskola clothes from Stadsmission, stuff that we didn’t mind getting ruined, washed out, or thrown away.
 A great stop-gap for filling in the basics, too.

 Goodluck with your bargain hunting!